Opalinium/nocturna-docs/terms.md

 ### 4.2 Premium Tiers

-We offer three premium tiers with different server limits:
+We offer four premium tiers:

+- **Nocturna Personal ($1/month):** User-facing premium features only; no server activations
-- **Nocturna Basic ($3/month):** Activate premium in up to 2 servers
+- **Nocturna Basic ($1.99/month):** Activate premium in up to 2 servers
-- **Nocturna Plus ($6/month):** Activate premium in up to 5 servers
+- **Nocturna Plus ($4.95/month):** Activate premium in up to 5 servers
-- **Nocturna Pro ($10/month):** Activate premium in up to 10 servers
+- **Nocturna Pro ($9.90/month):** Activate premium in up to 10 servers

 All tiers include the same premium features.
-The tier determines only the number of servers where you can activate premium.
+For Basic tier and above, the tier determines the number of servers where you can activate server-level premium.
+The Personal tier provides user-facing premium features but does not include server activations.

 ### 4.3 Subscription Management